UPDATE: We are performing complete custom van conversions through our new company, ModularVan.com

 Overall, we’re extremely impressed with the ladder and RoamBuilt as a whole.
 If you’re looking to purchase one for your Sprinter conversion project, Cec at Roambuilt can help.

 Bonny is starting to look pretty badass, but we’re just getting warmed up with our custom Sprinter conversion.
-Check out our post on insulating a Sprinter van and subscribe to stay in the loop with the rest of our project.
+Up next, the Sprinter Electrical System conversion!

 There is now a Dometic-Sprinter specific Awning that mounts to a dedicated extruded bracket.
 There may be some drawbacks to this though.
 It’s 12’2” long and unfortunately commandeers the right roof rail entirely, limiting options for a rack up top.
 Also, the 12’ Dometic Sprinter-specific awning may be a bit short for the 170” wheelbase since the 13’ I installed is about 10” shy of being perfect.

-If the Sprinter Specific awning is of interest, these brackets from Impact Products work with 80/20 and may be an option that would still allow for a rack .
+If the Sprinter Specific awning is of interest, it’s expensive.
+But if your interested, check out these brackets from Impact Products.
 They’re really slick, with a lower profile and may work with that Sprinter Specific awning bracket—definitely worth looking into.
 Alternatively, you could forego the roof rack and install solar panels directly to the roof using similar brackets from Impact Products.

-All this aside, I’m still pleased with the rack decision, 80/20 was invaluable and it safely supports the top box with some weight for additional storage.
+All this aside, I’m still pleased with the rack decision, works great and safely supports the top box with some weight for additional storage.

 The running boards are great and still allow for a LOT of clearance.
 But even so, they are limiting.
 On the next build I’ll consider AMP Research Powerstep auto-retracting running boards.
 These are about $1200 installed at Automotive Outfitters and retain all the clearance the van has to offer.